Listen to the Podcast

 The question is, what do you do?
 How do you think about these things and how can you manage the risk?
-So that’s kind of my goal for today, to look at those things and how I handle those situations and maybe give you some insights of how maybe you could handle the situation.
+So that’s my goal for today, to look at those things and how I handle those situations and maybe give you some insights on how perhaps you could feel the situation.

 The other thing is coaching and mentoring price change, so we’ve been doing a lot of coaching and mentoring over the last year, and I put this up as a little introduction to number one, connect with other people and number two, to just really give back and contribute to one on one sessions, because the quickest way to learn is to study with someone else, like a mentor or a coach, so that’s why I wanted to extend these sessions.

-If you’re still interested to book it at this discounted rate, you can go ahead to this page over here, and then just roll down an you can book your sessions.
+If you’re still interested in booking it at this discounted rate, you can go ahead to this page over here, and then roll down you can book your sessions.
 You can even pre-book multiple sessions if you like, and then once you do that, go ahead and schedule a few time slots for yourself.

-In either case, I’ll send you some news letters to remind you about this, that the change is coming, so in case you forget, the people that are on the newsletter list will know this is coming, and when the last day is.
-So take a look at that if you’re interested in a one on one coaching session, because those sessions are typically that you learn the fastest when you have someone watching you, when you have that interaction one on one, and really it’s the quickest way to learn and the most value because there’s someone really looking at your stuff, and we can look at either your charts, we can look at your trading system, your style, maybe you just want some insight on getting started, that’s really what we do in those one on one sessions, because it’s all about you.
+In either case, I’ll send you some newsletters to remind you about this, that the change is coming, so in case you forget, the people that are on the newsletter list will know this is happening, and when the last day is.
+So take a look at that if you’re interested in a one on one coaching session, because those sessions are typical that you learn the fastest when you have someone watching you, when you have that interaction one on one, and indeed it’s the quickest way to learn and the most value because there’s someone really looking at your stuff, and we can look at either your charts, we can look at your trading system, your style, maybe you just want some insight on getting started, that’s really what we do in that one on one sessions, because it’s all about you.

-The next thing is, I still have in progressed the options course, so that’s kind of the main thing I’m working on, beside a few other tweaks here and there, personal things, and after we get the options course done, I do plan to upgrade one of the courses, if not one or two other courses and throw in some more bonus material, for example the first one that we’ll be doing is understanding the stock market course.
+The next thing is, I still have in progressed the options course, so that’s kind of the main thing I’m working on, besides a few other tweaks here and there, personal things, and after we get the options course done, I do plan to upgrade one of the courses, if not one or two other courses and throw in some more bonus material, for example the first one that we’ll be doing understands the stock market course.

 That’s still a little bit further away, maybe coming into January of the next year, so first we need to get the options course out, and then we’ll be doing the upgrade for the understanding the stock market course, and I’ll give more details to that as we approach and get closer, kind of like getting an upgrade, because that course has been out for a while, it’s still good, but there’s some additional material that I do want to cover, and much of that course will be free for the upgrade for the people that already have the course.